 High school physics/math teacher at Waldorf School of Saratoga Springs in Saratoga Springs, NY.
 Director of Research at SENSRI.
 Waldorf class teacher, trustee, parent, spouse.
 Inventor with 17 U.S. patents, co-author of Sensible Physics Teaching and author of Embracing Materialism and Letting It Go, as well as articles on teaching science and environmental issues.
 Co-founder of the Teaching Sensible Science program.

 CfA teaching: Waldorf high school teacher education (pedagogical studies, science seminars, mentoring).

 B.A., Hons., University of Sussex; Ph.D., University of Dallas

-Director of the Center for Anthroposophy (CfA) and Chair of its Waldorf High School Teacher Education Program (WHiSTEP); Co-Director of the Research Institute for Waldorf Education (RIWE).
+Executive Director of the Center for Anthroposophy (CfA) and Chair of its Waldorf High School Teacher Education Program (WHiSTEP); Executive Director of the Research Institute for Waldorf Education (RIWE).
 Visiting high school teacher in life science, history, literature, and music; lecturer and mentor to Waldorf high schools across North America.Adjunct faculty at Antioch University New England.